Introduction customer trends and new food sources: what are the food safety risks involved?

 -> Urban farming might pose a risk of contamination of food with pollutants from the air, or chemical hazards coming from contaminated water sources or pesticides.
 [5]

-• Consumers frequently associate eating food with being healthy, delicious, and ecologically beneficial, but this association does not imply that the food is necessarily safe.
+• Consumers frequently associate eating organic food with being healthy, delicious, and ecologically beneficial, but this association does not imply that the food is necessarily safe.

 -> Food may pose the same risks as non-organic goods: pesticide contamination, microbial contamination, mycotoxins and heavy metals.